ChicoState/ux-personal-portfolio-AllanConstanza/j01/README.md

 However, when using Apple Music on my Macbook, the back button does not function with certain playlists.
+It can be seen that the back button is grayed out.
 This is a major inconvenience, especially when playing the playlist “Discovery Station”, a playlist in which the Apple Music algorithm chooses songs that appeal to each user.
 <img width="1552" alt="Screenshot 2024-03-17 at 5 52 31 PM" src="https://github.com/ChicoState/ux-personal-portfolio-AllanConstanza/assets/75638009/a18942ba-6a83-4017-8c86-1a4d07b0db8d">